-Share Ryan is a customer success manager at StackAdapt.
+Share Ryan is an Account Executive at StackAdapt.
 Her story originally appeared on Toronto Life.

 My childhood was happy, quiet and blissfully normal.
 I grew up in Scarborough with my parents and older brother.
 My mom was an administrator for the TDSB and later worked the floor in a factory.
 My dad took a job as a janitor while putting himself through business school.
 In the evenings, my brother and I would sit on his lap while he pored over his textbooks.
 He would let us doodle in the margins as he hunched over them.